 Repair or Replace?

-This is the most important decision a homeowner makes.
-If your mini split is 15 to 20 years old and the compressor fails, replacement is usually the smarter choice.
-However, if you have a newer unit with a simple drain clog or a faulty sensor, a repair is the right path.
+This is the most important conversation we can have.
+If your mini split is 15 years old and the compressor has failed, a repair is likely a bad investment.
+However, if you have a newer unit that just needs a control board or a drain line cleared, a repair is the smart, practical choice.

 Scheduling Your Service